-Our next most advanced hypoimmune product candidate is SC451, PSC-derived pancreatic beta cells for the treatment of diabetes, with an initial focus on Type I diabetes mellitus (T1DM).
-Almost 1.6 million people in the United States, and 2.4 million in Europe have T1DM.
+Our most advanced stem cell-derived hypoimmune product candidate is SC451, PSC-derived pancreatic islet cells for the treatment of diabetes, with an initial focus on type I diabetes mellitus (T1DM).
+Approximately 1.6 million people in the United States, and 2.4 million in Europe, have T1DM.
 T1DM is a disease in which a patient's immune system attacks and kills pancreatic beta cells, leading to complete loss of insulin production in affected individuals.
-Patients need to take multiple insulin injections every day for life, and, while insulin has a profoundly positive impact on patients, people with T1DM have approximately 15 years shorter life expectancies than people without diabetes and are consistently at risk for complications such as coma, stroke, myocardial infarction, kidney failure, and blindness from poorly controlled blood glucose.
-We and our collaborators have shown that we can develop high quality beta cells that, when transplanted, normalize blood glucose and cure diabetes in animal models.
-We have also shown that our hypoimmune cells induce no systemic immune response, even in NHPs with a pre-existing immune response to non-hypoimmune cells.
-As a result, we believe our stem cell derived hypoimmune pancreatic cells have the potential to create a disruptive treatment for T1DM, offering patients life-long normal blood glucose without immunosuppression.
-We are working through the process development and IND-enabling studies to allow for an IND submission for SC451 as early as 2023.
+Patients typically need to take multiple insulin injections every day for life.
+Although the introduction of insulin has had a profoundly positive impact on patients, people with T1DM have approximately 15 years shorter life expectancies than people without diabetes and are consistently at risk for complications such as coma, stroke, myocardial infarction, kidney failure, and blindness from poorly controlled blood glucose.
+We and our collaborators have shown that we can develop high quality stem cell-derived islet cells that, when transplanted, normalize blood glucose and cure diabetes in animal models.
+We have also shown that our hypoimmune cells induce no systemic immune response, even in non-human primates (NHPs) with a pre-existing immune response to non-hypoimmune cells, and that our allogeneic NHP hypoimmune islet cells survive for the duration of our NHP studies, the longest of which is about forty weeks.
+To demonstrate applicability in the context of T1DM, we have developed a proprietary mouse model in-house, with humanized immune cells from a T1DM patient, and showed that hypoimmune modifications enabled T1DM patient-derived stem cell islet cells to evade both the autoimmune and allogeneic response.
+As a result, we believe our stem cell-derived hypoimmune pancreatic islet cells have the potential to create a disruptive treatment for

+T1DM, offering patients life-long normal blood glucose without immunosuppression.
+We are working on process development and IND-enabling studies to allow for an IND submission for SC451 as early as 2024.